 If you want notifications for some services but not others, you can specify that in the settings when you add the account.
 And if you want to share files, you can do that too!

 Putting all your messaging accounts in one app is a huge time saver and makes it much easier to keep track of conversations — you don’t have to remember to open each individual app.
 And if you use IM+ for Twitter, you can even use it to monitor your timeline and mentions, as well as your direct messages.

 What about other universal messaging apps

-There are alternatives to IM+, of course.
-Franz, Rambox, and Trillian all allow you to connect to multiple messaging accounts from one app.
-And if you’d prefer to work inside a browser, there’s All-in-on-Messenger.
-However, to us, IM+ feels more polished and more like a native Mac app and is the one we’d recommend.
+There are no default alternatives to IM+ on your Mac, but you can of course find some from other developers, such as Franz, Rambox, and Trillian, all of which allow you to connect to multiple messaging accounts from one app.
+And if you’d prefer to work inside a browser, there’s All-in-One Messenger.
+However, if you require native speed, convenience, and polished look, nothing beats IM+ in our book.

 Moreover, IM+ is particularly suited for business use by supporting LinkedIn and Slack.
 And with the inclusion of WhatsApp and WeChat, the app has become a truly global messaging solution.
 Best of all, you can try IM+ for free with a 7-day trial from Setapp, along with over 120 high-quality Mac apps.
 Get productive today!